 Breakfast Meats: Cook up bacon and sausage for your guests to choose from.

 Yogurt Station: Grab a large container of vanilla-flavored yogurt, granola, shredded coconut, fresh berries, and pretty much whatever else you think people would love to add to their yogurt.
-If you are going to offer a yogurt station, be sure to get little cups for them to assemble their parfaits in.
+If you are going to offer a yogurt station, grab little cups for guest to assemble their parfaits in.

 Sides